juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

 kubectl label node node1 juicefs.io/cg-worker=true
 ```

-## Get Cache Group Status {#get-cache-group-status}
+## Check cache group status {#check-cache-group-status}

-Use the following command to get the cache group status and confirm that the cache group is in the "Ready" state:
+Use the following command to check the cache group status and confirm that the cache group is in the "Ready" state:

 ```sh
 $ kubectl get cachegroups